Sunday, May 18, 2025

 remove all but 1 yolk per white mix to get a light fluffy cake that still cuts well

-USE BAKER’s JOY*** or DIY goop
+USE BAKER’s JOY*** or DIY goop/cake release (see below)

 Cool / Split / Level

-place top cake/ and smooth side gap
+place top cake (cut sides together)/ and smooth/close side gap

 Crumb Coat – if necessary (I find this just makes top coating more difficult)